top of page

 I would like to share my personal recipe for enjoying a respite.
 I have my own personal space, set apart just for this purpose.
 All electronics are off!
 Yikes!
 I know this is a lifestyle change, but you'll thank me later!

 Step 1: Ponder a Power-Thought.
 For example, I love the Scripture: "She is clothed with strength and dignity and laughs without fear of the future."
 (Proverbs 31:25) I will ponder and meditate on this Scripture for a few minutes.
 I occasionally try to memorize the power-thought.
-With continued focus on the thought, you strengthen connections in your brain.
+With continued focus on the thought, you strengthen neural connections in your brain.
 Pathways start to form that allow you to recall this thought quicker and more easily with time (4).

 As a neural pathway is formed in our brains, we start to believe it.
 It becomes a part of who we are.
 This is transformation in action.
 This is how we replace stress with wholeness.